peterlmajors/portfolio/README.md

-Hello, my name is Peter Majors, and I'm currently an undergraduate student at Fordham University in New York City.
+Hello, my name is Peter Majors, and I'm currently an Systems Engineer @ Marsh McLennan.

-I am studying Accounting, Information Systems, and Computer Science and will be graduating in Spring 2023!

-I am an aspiring Data Scientist / ML Engineer proficient in Python, R and SQL, while continuing to learn C++, HTML, and CSS.
-Founder and President of the Fordham Sports Anaytics Society.
-My academic interests involve supervised learning, feature engineering, and Bayesian methods.
-I have a deep appreciation and understanding of sports analytics and statistics.
-Looking to translate this skillset in the business or professional sports world.
+I am a recent grsduate of Fordham University in New York City, where I was the founder and president of the Fordham Sports Anaytics Society.
+My academic interests involve supervised learning, feature engineering, and bayesian methods.
+I have a broaf understanding of sports analytics and statistics, and am looking to translate this skillset into a career.
 For now, this account will store personal projects related to sports analytics research, case competitions, and academic assignements.

-Relevant Work:

-1. Summer 2022 Finance Innovation and Technology Intern @ Marsh McLennan
-    - Incoming Systems Engineer (Summer 2023)

 Relevant Case Competitions: